Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: Bayesian Model Selection

-As described in Sec.~\ref{sec:energy_dependence_parameters}, our analysis extends the dataset of Refs.~\cite{Shen:2023awv, Jahan:2024wpj} by including additional identified particle yields, larger rapidity coverage, transverse momentum fluctuation data, and $\pT$-differential anisotropic flow observables.
+As described in Sec.~\ref{sec:energy_dependence_parameters}, our analysis extends the dataset of Refs.~\cite{Shen:2023awv, Jahan:2024wpj} by including additional identified particle yields, larger rapidity coverage, transverse momentum fluctuation data, and $\pT$-differential anisotropic flow observables for all three systems.
 This results in a total of 858 experimental data points included in the inference.

 Throughout this section, we refer to the baseline model with a 20-dimensional parameter space and no $\snn$ dependence (Tab.~\ref{tab:parameters}) as the ``no $\snn$'' setup.
 Variants with selected parameters allowed to depend on $\snn$ are treated as alternative models for comparison.